lisuyi/SFFNet_czsl/README.md

 # Compositional Zero-Shot Learning
-This is the PyTorch code of 2023 works [Fusing Spatial-Frequency Features for Compositional Zero-Shot Image Classification](https://).
+This is the PyTorch code of 2023 works [Fusing Spatial-Frequency Features for Compositional Zero-Shot Image Classification](https://)(under review).
 The code provides the detailed implementation of SFFNet, and we also provide the model weights for validation.

 <p align="center">